Folk dances of Punjab: Giddha

-Giddha is a popular women folk dance in the Punjab region.
+Giddha is a popular women's folk dance in the Punjab region.
 Giddha displays a traditional mode of performing Punjabi femininity, as seen through dress, choreography, and language.
-While the form of giddha was not seriously affected by Partition of India, Gibb Schreffler writes that it has been classified as the women's dance counterpart to the male form bhangra, despite that not entirely being the case.
+While the form of giddha was not seriously affected by the Partition of India, it has been classified, post-Partition, as the women's counterpart to the male bhangra, despite that not entirely being the case.

-Traditionally, women used to wear salwar kameez and Ghagra in bright colours and jewellery.
-The attire is completed by dressing the hair in two braids and folk ornaments and wearing a tikka on the forehead.
+Traditionally, women used to wear salwar kameez and ghagra in bright colours and jewellery.
+The attire is completed by styling the hair into two braids, adorned with folk ornaments and wearing a tikka on the forehead.

 Malwai Giddha

 Malwai Giddha is a male folk dance from the Malwa region of Punjab.
 The dance was originally performed by elderly men.
-The dance originated in the Malwa area of the Punjab region and is associated with the districts of Muktsar, Bathinda, Faridkot, Sangrur, Ferozpur, Mansa and Patiala.
+The dance is associated with the districts of Muktsar, Bathinda, Faridkot, Sangrur, Ferozpur, Mansa and Patiala.

 Luddi

-Luddi is performed in circles by both men and women while clicking their fingers and clapping hands, jumps and half-turns.
-It is mainly performed on weddings and sports to celebrate victory.
-It can be performed in pairs or in groups on tunes of dhol and shenayi.
-'Luddi hay jamalo' was a famous song sung by Noor Jehan in 1980s and often sung at weddings by women.
+Luddi is performed, by both men and women, by moving in circles while clicking fingers and clapping hands and perform jumps and half-turns.
+It is mainly performed at weddings and sports events to celebrate victory.
+It can be performed in pairs or in groups, to the sounds of dhol and shenayi.
+"Luddi Hay Jamalo" was a famous song sung by Noor Jehan in 1980s, often sung at weddings by women.

 Sammi

 Sammi is a traditional dance form originating from the tribal belt of Punjab, particularly in the Sandalbar area and Pothohar region of Pakistani Punjab.
 Men usually perform the Sammi dance during conventional Punjabi parties.
-It is also performed by women, who dress in bright colourful kurtas and lehengas, often accompanied with a silver hair accessory.
+It is also performed by women, who dress in colourful kurtas and lehengas, often accompanied with a silver hair accessory.

 Commonly, it has a slow flow and people dance in a circle.
 While forming a ring, dancers swing their hands from the side and bring them to the front.
 People implement a hopping sequence, along with using sticks in their hands.
-The Coke Studio track ‘Sammi Meri Waar’ by Umair Jaswal and Quratulain Baloch is a popular song of this dance genre.
+The Coke Studio track "Sammi Meri Waar" by Umair Jaswal and Quratulain Baloch is a popular song of this dance genre.